jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 // -------------------------------------------------------------------------- //

 The insights obtained from @chap_1_2 can be regarded as one part of the motivation for conducting an in-depth investigation into the automotive industry to find helpful insights for experimental structural validation tests of #glspl("swith").
 Nonetheless, additional motivations shall be presented.
-First, according to the current state of knowledge, no flying cars are known to exist.
+First, according to the current state of knowledge, no flying cars are documented to exist.
 Thus, a crucial difference between the automotive industry and aviation remains: aircraft must be able to operate both on the ground and in the air at various flight altitudes, whereas the automotive industry produces road-bound vehicles.
 Yet, the vehicle industry is ahead of aviation in terms of incorporating new technologies @LopezVega2023 @Rizvi2023.
 This includes advancements in autonomous driving @Zhao2024 @Chib2024 @Teng2023, object recognition @Caro2023 @Liu2024a @Wang2023, and drive mode assistance @Suganthi2023 @Monk2023 @Hong2024.
 The same applies to hydrogen-powered vehicles, as indicated in @fig_9.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/2_Mobility/0_Readinesslevel.png",